Turning Any Writer Into an SEO Content Writer

 It’s not a metric that Google uses.
 It’s a metric created by Ahrefs, the tool from which we took all of the screenshots that you’ll see here.

 Even though Google does not use it, it’s still a very useful metric to understand how powerful a given domain is.

 Not only does Doggypedia’s domain have the weakest backlink profile as indicated by the DR (domain rating) score, but of the nine other pages, only 1 page has fewer backlinks.

 And it’s not just that keyword.
 It’s hundreds of them, 504 position-one keywords, and thousands of keywords on the 1st page.

 Hobanco is an outdoor e-commerce brand selling knives.
 We built and sold this website a few years ago.

-When someone searches for [state knife laws], generally that searcher already owns a knife, or is looking to purchase a knife.
-And our research showed that people who buy knives to carry around have a lot of knives.
+When someone searches for [state knife laws], that searcher generally already owns a knife or is looking to purchase one.
+Our research showed that people who buy knives to carry around have a lot of knives.

-Of the 10 1st page search results, Hobanco has the second lowest DR, and the second lowest number of backlinks – yet it outranks pages on stronger domains with many more backlinks.
+Of the ten 1st page search results, Hobanco has the second-lowest DR, and the second-lowest number of backlinks – yet it outranks pages on stronger domains with many more backlinks.

-By the way, that featured snippet means we appear like this.
+By the way, that featured snippet means we appear as shown below.